 Delisha is a native of Raleigh where she attended Southeast Raleigh Magnet High School.
 She earned a Bachelor of Science in Textile Technology with a concentration in Medical Textiles and a Master of Education in Higher Education Administration from NC State University.
 She has been working at NC State University since 2011 primarily in undergraduate student recruitment focused roles.
-As the Associate Director of Student Services she oversees and implements various recruiting strategies, events and programs; coordinates undergraduate scholarships and diversity programming and training for faculty/staff and students at the Wilson College of Textiles.
+As the Associate Director of Student Services, she oversees and implements various recruiting strategies, events and programs; coordinates undergraduate scholarships and diversity programming and training for the Wilson College community.
 She enjoys meeting students as they are contemplating on where to go to college and their major before realizing that the Wilson College of Textiles is the best fit for them and watching them graduate and enter the next chapter of their life.
 Outside of work, Delisha enjoys spending time with her husband, their families and dog (Bolt); working in the yard, working out, reading and DIY projects.

 Meggie joined the Wilson College of Textiles in May 2018 and previously worked with first-year undecided students in the Exploratory Studies program at NC State.
 She grew up in the NC mountains, and has lived all over the state.
 After teaching high school science for three years, Meggie found her passion working with college students through academic advising.
 Meggie has been advising students since 2011, first at East Carolina University and at NC State since 2015.
 She enjoys supporting students as they adjust to campus and helping them find ways to enhance their educational experience through one-on-one conversations.
-Outside of work, Meggie enjoys being outside, traveling and spending time with her husband and daughter.
+Outside of work, Meggie enjoys being outside, traveling and spending time with her family.
 Meggie earned a bachelor’s degree in Biology from UNC-Chapel Hill in 2007, and a master’s degree in Education from Wake Forest University in 2008.

 Coordinator of Recruitment and Educational Outreach